City-of-Helsinki/mlops-template/README.md

 Version control means that you keep track of all changes in your system, in a reversable way that allows you to step back to a previous version, or make branches to try out options.
 Version control allows you to refer to a specific version of your system, making these snapshots reproducible.
-We use Git for version control of code.
-Data version control is a topic we are still working on.
+We use Git for version control of code, and virtual environments to isolate the code from the environment.
+Containerization and data version control are topics we are still working on.

 ---

-For additional reading, there are many great online resources for learning reproducible data science, such as [The Turing Way](https://the-turing-way.netlify.app/welcome.html) and
+There are many great online resources for learning reproducible data science, such as [The Turing Way](https://the-turing-way.netlify.app/welcome.html) and
 [Code Refinery](https://coderefinery.org/).

 ### 6. Data, Model & Loss - the components of a ML workflow